nasa-petal/petal-labeler-data-pipeline/README.md

         - https://github.com/jlevy/pdiffjson

 - Automatic PR
-    - Upon a successful *Pipeline* workflow completion, a PR should be automatically created for the PeTaL Labeler repository.
+    - Upon a successful *Pipeline* workflow completion, a PR should be automatically created for the data-collection-and-prep repository.
     - This would mean the only human intervention needed would either to approve a PR, or to fix faulty data in the case of a failed validation.